Strokestown Park HOuse

 There is also a Georgian vegetable and fruit garden growing old varieties of fruit and vegetables using traditional methods.
-All the local produce is used in preparation of food in the Strokestown Park restaurant.
+All the local produce is used in preparation of food in the Strokestown Park Cafe.

 There is a woodland walk adjacent to Strokestown Park House.
 The woodland was first planted in the 1700's by Thomas Mahon.
-The woods remained untouched for years until 2011 when a big restoration project took place, reopening the original pathways.
+The woods remained untouched for years until 2011 when a big restoration project took place reopening the original pathways.

 The National Famine Museum

 The National Famine Museum is located in the original stable yards of Strokestown Park House.
 It was designed to commemorate the history of the Irish famine.
 The Famine Museum uses the unique documents that were discovered in the estate office of the house dealing with the administration of the estate during the tenure of the Mahon family.
 This collection includes many haunting pleas from starving tenants on the estate and the response they received.

 The National Famine Museum is open daily from March - October

 Keep an eye on our events page to keep up with everything going on in Strokestown Park House.
 We have so many events that take place throughout the year, there is something for everyone.